Sector Entry Flow

 What NPC Movement Does NOT Trigger

-NPCs (traders, raiders, patrols) move via a background cron job every 15 minutes.
+NPCs (traders, raiders, patrols) move via an hourly background cron job.
 Their movement is a simple database coordinate update β no entry logic runs.

 | Event | Fighters React? | Mines React? | Q-Cannon Fires? |